 Representation by Peter Broida

 Placing this information into the public domain is not an entirely selfless effort.
 I enjoy working on Federal Circuit cases, and with the attorneys from the Department of Justice and MSPB who defend the appeals, and I've done so since the early 1980s, with the inception of the Federal Circuit.

-My background is detailed on the websites www.civilservicelaw.com or www.peterbroida.com Civil service law is what I do and what I've done for decades.
+My background is detailed on the websites www.civilservicelaw.com or www.broidalaw.com.
+Civil service law is what I do and what I've done for decades.
 I write principal legal texts (used mainly by other lawyers) on the Merit Systems Protection Board and the Federal Labor Relations Authority.
-The Guide to Merit Systems Protection Board Law and Practice, published for more than 30 years, more than 5,000 pages in two volumes, covers MSPB decisions and decisions of the Federal Circuit that review MSPB and arbitrators' decisions.
+The Guide to Merit Systems Protection Board Law and Practice, published for more than 30 years, more than 5,000 pages in three volumes, covers MSPB decisions and decisions of the Federal Circuit that review MSPB and arbitrators' decisions.
 I write other books on federal sector labor arbitration, the Senior Executive Service, and practice guides on settlement.
 I've also prepared video courses on mediation, settlement, MSPB, federal sector labor law, and arbitration practice.
 From time to time I do some teaching at local or national conferences of lawyers or personnel specialists.
 Courses include MSPB law and practice, federal sector labor law, arbitration practice, litigation and settlement techniques.
 My publications are shown at: deweypub.com/broida

 As to my litigation practice, most of my representation is of federal personnel, with some representation of unions and, on occasion, federal agencies that need specialized counsel.
 Occasionally I am retained as an expert witness.